binyamin/vscode-backlinks-panel/README.md

   - ignored files
 - Support traditional links (now, only wikilinks are supported)
 - By default, only activate for markdown files (?)
-- open link in new tab (right now, behaviour is to replace the current file)
+- open link as new file (right now, behavior is to replace the current file)
-- add changelog
-- bug: when editor has two groups open, it only looks at the first group for the current file.

 ## License
 © 2020 Binyamin Green and contributors, under the [MIT](https://github.com/b3u/vscode-backlinks-panel/blob/master/LICENSE.md) license.